Can’t think of a topic to research?

 EXAMPLES

-Broad Topic: Global warming
+Broad Topic: Climate change

 Narrower Topic: How will climate change impact sea levels and the coastal United States?